pedro-fr/multi-fasta-split/README.md

 # multi-fasta-split
-This repository contains Bash scripts to split a MultiFasta file into individual fasta files.
-It will also include a variant that can be run using SLURM for HPC environments.
+This repository contains a Bash script to split a MultiFasta file into individual fasta files.
+It also includes a variant that can be run using SLURM for HPC environments.
+Unlike other options currently available on GitHub, this script is 100% in Bash, making it more portable and more easily integrated within a HPC cluster framework.

 ## Features

 - Splits a MultiFasta file into individual fasta files in a given directory.
-- Allows custom prefixes for output file names.
 - Enables proper argument handling for reproducibility purposes.
-- Will provide a SLURM-compatible script for batch processing.
+- Provides a SLURM-compatible script for batch processing.

 ### Local Execution